 Today I’m sharing 15 reasons to move to Melbourne.
 After moving to Melbourne alone (twice), I feel like I’m an expert on relocating to the city now!

-So this week marks mine and Melbourne’s one year anniversary.
+So this week marks mine and Melbourne’s first anniversary.
 How it has already been a year I don’t know, but that’s what the calendar tells me.
 I have already reflected on why I wanted to move to Melbourne in the first place, and how I felt after six months.
 Now it has been a year, has much changed?
 Not really.
-I still don’t regret the move at all.
+I still don’t regret moving to Melbourne alone at all.
 Melbourne is a fantastic city, and I think the best in Australia (sorry not sorry, Sydney).

 You should move to Melbourne if…